-We are an Academy within the Radcliffe Academy Trust whose main aim is to provide exceptional education and alternative provision for children and young people, in Oxfordshire and beyond, regardless of their starting points.
+We are an Academy, within the Radcliffe Academy Trust, whose main aim is to provide exceptional education and alternative provision for children and young people, in Oxfordshire and beyond..

-Our students come to us for a mixture of reasons usually linked to difficulties with their learning and/or behaviour.
+Our students come to us for a mixture of reasons, usually linked to difficulties with their learning and/or behaviour.
 Our primary aim is to prepare and equip our students with the necessary skills and tools to successfully move onto their next 'destination'.
 Our students first need to build their self-esteem, capacity and confidence.
 They need to experience success when learning - they have often forgotten how this feels.
 Learning takes place in small, well-supported groups.
-We have a variety of staff working with our youngsters including Teachers, Coach Mentors, Learning Mentors, Therapists, Lead Trainers, School Nurse.
-Our older students follow a broad curriculum including Maths, English, Personal & Social Development & Workskills and choose from a wide variety of core options and Vocational subjects including: Art, Photography, Music, Sport, Construction, Hair & Beauty, Hospitality/Cooking, Boxing, Our younger students hopefully only spend short periods of time with us.
+We have a variety of staff working with our youngsters including Teachers, Coach Mentors, Learning Mentors, Therapists, Lead Trainers and a School Nurse.
+Our older students follow a broad curriculum including Maths, English, Personal & Social Development & Workskills and choose from a wide variety of other options including: Art, Photography, Music, Sport, Construction, Childcare, Hair & Beauty, Hospitality/Cooking and Boxing, Our younger students hopefully only spend short periods of time with us.
 We have created bespoke education programmes for these students which primarily focus on self-management skills.
 We want them to be successful in a new school so we focus on them experiencing success in the classroom and learning the skills needed to work alongside their peers whilst being able to manage their behaviours when they find their learning experience becoming difficult.

-We unashamadely believe that all our students can achieve academically.
-Being successful in their subjects, unlocks doors for future progress.
+We unashamedly believe that all our students can achieve academically.
+Being successful in their subjects unlocks doors for future progress.
 We work hard to prepare them to compete alongside their peers when applying and interviewing for further education places, apprenticeships or employment.
-Work experience is a feature of the year 10 and 11 provision - hopefully long term placements which will give students time to develop their skills and grow more confident in the 'real world'.
+Work experience is a feature of the year 10 and 11 provision and consist of long term placements which give students time to develop their skills and grow more confident in the 'real world'.